TomatenKuchenDEV/docs/docs/tickets/general.md

 See [Claiming](./claiming).

-## Saving of user avatars and attachments in tickets
+## Saving of attachments in tickets

-By default, attachments are saved in another Discord channel to make them still retrievable after deleting a ticket in the transcript.
+By default, attachments are saved on the TomatenKuchen to make them retrievable in a transcript even if the original channel was deleted.
 Users can change this setting by using the command `usersettings`.

 ## Settings